Cultures Around the Written World

 The Barumbi Basin is a tropical rainforest that stretches over a large portion of the Written World, south over the sea from the Houselands.
 The deep canopy formed overhead by the massive trees of the basin make the place seem even deeper and larger than it is, and it is easy to get lost.
 Of all the lands on the Written World, none is filled with such an air of natural mystery.

 While the Robber Barons reigned and fell in the Houselands, other kingdoms did the same in the Barumbi Basin, and ruins of those great kingdoms persist, buried and hidden beneath vines and under roots.
-Though there is civilization in the Basin, there is more wilderness, and deeper into the jungle civilization is harder to find.
+Though there is civilization in the Basin, there is more wilderness, and deeper into the jungle civilization as the Houselanders view it is harder to find.
+The peoples and cultures that remain in the Barumbi basin keep much to themselves.

-Characters can draw their ideas from the works of Edgar Rice Burroughs or H. Rider Haggard
+(Characters can draw their ideas from the works of Edgar Rice Burroughs or H. Rider Haggard, as well as mythologies and folklore of South America and Africa.)

 The Canyon Lands

 To the south and east of the Spadelands are the Canyon Lands, an enormous stretch of land that is cut and cut again by maze-like ridges and valleys.
-The proud Canyonlander braves are primitive by Houselander standards.
-The Laws of Science were learned and forgotten in the Houselands before the Houselanders ever reached the canyons, and even magic is not as well known.
+The proud Canyonlander people are considered “simple” and “primitive” by Houselander standards, as the People here favor Witchcraft over Science and embrace an Oratory Tradition focused on Stories and Tales rather than the Written Word; the First Patron to them is a story teller not a story writer.
+The Laws of Science were learned and forgotten in the Houselands before the Houselanders ever reached the canyons, and even Ritualized magic is not as well known; what magic they practice is unlike any in the Houselands.
+But the truth is that their culture is rich and varied, with a different way of life than the Houselands, living in a manner closer to the land and to the fairies, elementals, and spirits that inhabit it.

 The greatest of the canyons is RedFeather Canyon, and built into the wall of this canyon is the RedCliff Dwelling Place, the center of Canyonlander culture.
 While the people of the canyons are divided into many nations with many dispositions, once each year they gather at the RedCliff Dwelling Place to trade and speak of matters of import.

-Over the last few generations the Church of the Word has sent many missions into the Canyon Lands to try and bring the people there into a more enlightened state.
-There has been some success.
+Over the last few generations the Church of the Word has sent many missions into the Canyon Lands to try and bring the Written Word to the people there, but also to bear Witness to ther culture, traditions and stories so that they might be Recorded in the Written Word.
+There has been some success, especially in the borderlands, but it has also led to some unfortunate conflicts.

-The Canyon Lands should draw ideas from the native cultures of North America.
+(The Canyon Lands should draw ideas from the varied native cultures and tales of North America.)

 The Dust Land, the Kingdom of Gold

 East and above the Barambi Basin, separated from it by an enormous rock escarpment thousands of miles long are the Dust Lands.
-While it seems that nothing could possibly grow in such a dry place, the Kingdom of Gold is one of the Written World’s oldest cultures.
-Over a thousand years ago the Dust Land was home to the Kingdom of Gold, a kingdom that reigned since the beginning of time.
+Over a thousand years ago the Dust Land was home to the Kingdom of Gold, a kingdom (so the stories say) that reigned since the beginning of time.
+While it seems that nothing could possibly grow in such a dry place, the Kingdom of Gold is one of the Written World’s oldest cultures, raising pyramids up from the sands to reach for the sky.
 Eventually the Kingdom of Gold fell, and today the land is divided into dozens of tiny states.

-Based very loosely on ancient Egyptian mythology, the people of the Dust Land envision their patrons as having the heads of animals.
+(Based very loosely on ancient Egyptian mythology, the people of the Dust Land envision their patrons as having the heads of animals.
+The Dust Land also takes inspiration from 1001 Arabian Nights and other folktales of the Sahara Desert and other Desert-dwelling people.)

 The people of Frostwroth are as rugged and violent as the land they claim to have tamed.
 They regard battle as honorable, and to die in any way but on the sword of an enemy is considered a shame.

-Frostwroth is inspired by classic Viking tales and from tales of the Scottish highlands.
+(Frostwroth is inspired by classic Viking and Scandanavian tales and some stories of the Scottish highlands.)

-Aside from the expanding colony of former Houselanders, Lakupaparoo is home to a secretive native culture that even the settlers know very little about.
+Aside from the expanding colony of former Houselanders, Lakupaparoo is home to a secretive native culture called the Mungo that even the settlers know very little about.

-Lakupaparoo is influenced by tales from Australia and New Zealand.
+(Lakupaparoo is influenced by tales from Australia and the dreamtime folklore of the Aborigini people.)

 The Petal Kingdom

-The Wikapapuji are inspired by tales of the islands of the South Pacific, including Tahiti and Hawaii.
+(The Wikapapuji are inspired by tales of the islands of Polynesia, including Tahiti, Hawaii, and the Maori of New Zealand.)

 The Wander Kin, Wanderkin

 These wandering clans migrate all over the Written World.
 Some suspect that the Wanderkin families did something in the past that lost them their home, though if that is the case, none can recall what that thing was.
-A mysterious and spiritual people, the Wanderkin have a deep sense of personal freedom and a rigid sense of cultural honor.
-Their habit of never staying in one place for long has resulted in a deep mistrust of them by people of other cultures.
+A mysterious and spiritual people, the Wanderkin all have a deep sense of personal freedom and a rigid sense of cultural honor.
+There are many different clans/families of Wanderkin, and while they may once have shared a common heritage, each Clan has its own traditions and dress.
+It is said that their Fortune Tellers can truly see into the fate of others, and fireside stories whisper of the terrible Curses those of the Old Blood can wreak on those who thwart them.
+Their habit of never staying in one place for long has resulted in a deep mistrust of them by many people of other cultures, and they are sometimes scapegoats blamed for lost children or missing items as much as the fairies are.

 Cottington Woods © Copyright 2012|